 Did you know you can see snow in San Diego County?
 At over 4,000 feet, the small town of Julian is blanketed in snow when the conditions are right.

-Julian has its origins in the California Gold Rush but became famous for its delicious apples (and apple pie!) that grow in the crisp mountain air.
+Julian has its origins as a California Gold Rush town but became famous for its delicious apples (and apple pie!) that grow in the crisp mountain air.